sivaadharsh28/Climbing-Expedition-Analysis/README.md

 1. Cleaned and merged multiple data sources.
 2. Computed key summary statistics.
-3. Created visualizations to uncover trends over time and by region.
+3. Created visualisations to uncover trends over time and by region.
 4. Discussed insights and limitations.

 ---